 Use of the university’s network and associated resources to distribute email spam is prohibited.

-- Mass emails may be sent by the office of the president, office of the provost, vice president for student affairs, vice president for administrative services, computer services, university communications, Web and new media, or safety and transportation.
+- Mass emails may be sent by the office of the president, office of the provost, vice president for student affairs, vice president for administrative services, CIO, CFO, computer services, university communications, web strategy and development or university safety.

-- Mass emails must be approved by the president, office of the provost, vice president for student affairs, vice president for administrative services, vice president for marketing and communications, or the director of safety and transportation.
+- Mass emails must be approved by the president, office of the provost, vice president for student affairs, vice president for administrative services, CIO, CFO, vice president for marketing and communications or the director of university safety.

 - The vice president for marketing and communications sets the guidelines and procedures for mass emails.